Shouqun/node-dbus/README.md

 ## Note on systems without X11
-If no X server is running, the module fails when attempting to obtain a D-Bus connection at `dbus._dbus.getBus()`.
+If no X server is running, the module fails when attempting to obtain a D-Bus connection at `DBus.getBus()`.
 This can be remedied by setting two environment variables manually (the actual bus address might be different):

 	process.env.DISPLAY = ':0';
 	process.env.DBUS_SESSION_BUS_ADDRESS = 'unix:path=/run/dbus/system_bus_socket';